 What is the Nominations Process?

 All ORCID Members are eligible to have representatives serve as ORCID Directors.
-However, the 2021 nominations cycle is over.
+The 2022 nominations cycle will begin in May 2021.
 For more information on the nominations process, see the Nominating Committee Charter.

 When are Elections?

 Elections are by majority vote of the ORCID members on a slate presented by the Nominating Committee following approval by the Board.
 Write-in candidates may be nominated by any group of 20 or more Members (including no more than one member of a specific Consortium) no more than 30 days after the slate is announced.
 If write-in candidates are received, elections are by plurality vote among the slate and any write-in candidate.
 For more information on proposing write-in candidates, see the ORCID Bylaws, Article III Section 2b.
 Elections are carried out by electronic ballot.